 Elevation Gain: 206 feet

-I love how quiet the Grant Terry Trail is – I hardly ever see anyone else on it and it is an easy but pretty hike in Golden that is accessible from the Clear Creek Trail.
+I love how quiet the Canal Zone Trail is – I hardly ever see anyone else on it and it is an easy but pretty hike in Golden that is accessible from the Clear Creek Trail.

 The trail follows an old irrigation ditch and there are sections of the hike where you can hike on the narrow concrete wall of the old ditch – if you are scared of heights, drop down into the ditch itself and hike along there.